PyDPainter logo PyDPainter Docs Gallery Download Blog

 Need a noise or cloud texture like the old filter "Render/Clouds" in PhotoShop?

-1. Pick a color that is in a color range.
-Let's use the grays near the end of the default palette.
+1. Select a color that is in a color range.
+Let's use the grays near the end of the default color palette.
 Click on any gray on the bottom right.

 cloud blocks

-(Tip: You can paint under the tool bar and menus by continuing to hold the mouse button down as you move the airbrush tool into the these areas.)
+Tip: You can paint under the tool bar and menus by continuing to hold the mouse button down as you move the airbrush tool into the these areas.
+But if the tool bar bores you, hit F10 to hide it.

 1. Hit TAB key for fun.
-You now have an ophthalmic headache. :laughing: Hit TAB again to switch off.
+You now have an ophthalmic headache !
+Hit TAB again to switch off the color cycle.

 cloud blur